Keratoconus causes, symptoms and 10 treatments

 Scleral lenses cover a larger portion of the sclera, whereas semi-scleral lenses cover a smaller area.

-Because the centre of scleral and semi-scleral lenses vaults over the irregularly shaped cornea, these lenses don't apply pressure to the eye's cone-shaped surface for a more comfortable fit.
+As the centre of scleral and semi-scleral lenses vaults over the irregularly shaped cornea, these lenses don't apply pressure to the eye's cone-shaped surface giving a more comfortable fit.

-Scleral lenses also are more stable than conventional gas permeable contact lenses, which move with each blink because they cover only a portion of the cornea.
+As scleral lenses only cover only a portion of the cornea, they are more stable than conventional gas permeable contact lenses which move on the eye with each blink .

 7. Prosthetic lenses